Using the Time Tool

 Summary

 You practiced using the Timeline View and the Time tool in Analysis Workbench to interact with your scenario.
-You used Time components to set access constraints and form timeline intervals for your reports or graphs.
-Also, you set your object behaviors and display properties with Time components.
+You used Time components to set access constraints and from timeline intervals for your reports or graphs.
+You set your object behaviors and display properties with Time components and used the Timeline View to evaluate the total system response time.

 On your own

-In order for the RescueHelicopter () to receive updates on the position of the distress location as it approaches, the route needs to overlap with at least one of the Complete Chain Access Intervals.
-You can relocate the DistressLocation () and modify RescueHelicopter's () route so they overlap allowing time for the helicopter to get distress position updates.
-This will then display DistressPositionUpdate intervals.
+In order for the rescue helicopter to receive updates on the position of the distress location as it approaches, the route needs to overlap with at least one of the Complete Chain Access intervals.
+You can relocate the distress location and modify the rescue helicopter's route so they overlap allowing time for the helicopter to get distress position updates.
+This will then display Distress_Position_Updates intervals.
 All the time components that you created will automatically update.